 Initially a Topincs store is empty.
-We need to model one or more topic types in order to see something in the index.
+We need to model one or more topic types in order to see something in the index and start recording information.
+Nothing in this chapter requires any coding skills, but it lays the foundation for your system by specifying the schema with forms.
+All you need is a good understanding of Topic Maps and the generic work flows in Topincs.
 But before we continue, a short introduction to how an administrator works in Topincs.

 Hint: Topincs never opens a new browser window or tab.
 You know best when you want to do that!

-Modeling a topic type requires you to name it and create one or more constraints which roughly correspond to input fields in the form for editing instances of that type.
-When modeling a topic type you will need to create additional statement types.
+Defining a topic type requires you to name it and create one or more constraints which roughly correspond to input fields in the form for editing instances of that type.
+When modeling a topic type you will need to create new statement types.
 There is no need to create them before hand, you can create all necessary topics along the way by entering sub forms.

 Hint: Cardinalities are not required, but it is recommended to provide them anyway.
 Use an asterisk (*) for maximum cardinality to allow an unlimited number of statements.